Bike Recycling for Reuse

-Recycling for Good
+Bike Recycling for Good

 Got an old bike sitting in the shed collecting dust?
 Or maybe your kids have outgrown theirs and it’s been left in the garden for years?
 Instead of letting it rust away, why not recycle it?

-Recycling is a safe and easy way to get rid of bikes you no longer need — whether it’s a pedal bike, electric bike, or electric scooter.
+Recycling is a safe and easy way to get rid of bicyclebicycles you no longer need — whether it’s a pedal bike, electric bike, or electric scooter.
 And the good news is, Recycle IT are happy to help you every step of the way. ♻️

-Bike Reuse
+Bicycle Reuse

-The best thing to do with an old bike you no longer want is to offer it for reuse – whether you give it, sell or donate it.
+The best thing to do with an old bicycle you no longer want is to offer it for reuse – whether you give it, sell or donate it.
 Even if it’s broken and you can’t repair it, someone else might be able to.

 If your bicycle is still in working order, give it to someone you know.
 If you don’t know anyone looking for a bargain or free bike, then consider selling on places like Donedeal, or listing it on Facebook Community Page

-Bike Repair for Reuse
+Bicycle Repair for Reuse

 What Happens to Old Bikes